 Known Litigation Holdings, LLC v.
-Navigators Insurance, a case involving a potential loss payee of an insurance policy, used a different intent test to reach the same result.
-There, the plaintiff, an assignee of Domestic Bank, sued the defendant insurance company on an insurance contract between the insurance company and the bank's couriers.
-Domestic had contracted with NECD and IMS to courier cash from the bank to the bank's ATMs.
+Navigators Insurance,180 a case involving a potential loss payee of an insurance policy, used a different intent test to reach the same result.181 There, the plaintiff, an assignee of Domestic Bank, sued the defendant insurance company on an insurance contract between the insurance company and the bank's couriers.182 Domestic had contracted with NECD and IMS to courier cash from the bank to the bank's ATMs.183

-The contract between Domestic and NECD and IMS provided that NECD and IMS would be liable for any loss resulting from employee malfeasance.
-The contract required that NECD and IMS get insurance to cover any such liability.
-NECD and IMS contracted with Navigators Insurance.
-That contract included coverage of loss caused by employee wrongdoing, and designated Domestic as the sole potential loss payee.
+The contract between Domestic and NECD and IMS provided that NECD and IMS would be liable for any loss resulting from employee malfeasance.184 The contract required that NECD and IMS get insurance to cover any such liability.185 NECD and IMS contracted with Navigators Insurance.186 That contract included coverage of loss caused by employee wrongdoing, and designated Domestic as the sole potential loss payee.187

-After four years of service, a government investigation alerted Domestic of discrepancies in the ATMs.
-Domestic conducted its own audit and found that employees of NECD and IMS had conspired to defraud Domestic out of over \$5 million over the course of those four years.
-Domestic demanded compensation from NECD and IMS.
-When those companies did not respond, Domestic demanded compensation directly from Navigators.
-Domestic demanded compensation directly from Navigators.
+After four years of service, a government investigation alerted Domestic of discrepancies in the ATMs.188 Domestic conducted its own audit and found that employees of NECD and IMS had conspired to defraud Domestic out of over \$5 million over the course of those four years.189 Domestic demanded compensation from NECD and IMS.190 When those companies did not respond, Domestic demanded compensation directly from Navigators.191

-Navigators claimed that Domestic could not sue for breach of the insurance policy, because Domestic was not a named insured and therefore was not a party to that contract.
-The court found that third party Domestic had a right to sue as a third party beneficiary if the parties intended that "the promisor should assume a direct obligation to the third party beneficiary.""
-Under the terms of the insurance contract, Domestic had a right to receive direct payment from Navigators.
-The court found that this granted Domestic rights as a third party beneficiary, despite language in the contract explicitly disclaiming rights for the insured's designee.
+Navigators claimed that Domestic could not sue for breach of the insurance policy, because Domestic was not a named insured and therefore was not a party to that contract.192 The court found that third party Domestic had a right to sue as a third party beneficiary if the parties intended that "the promisor should assume a direct obligation to the third party beneficiary."193 Under the terms of the insurance contract, Domestic had a right to receive direct payment from Navigators.194 The court found that this granted Domestic rights as a third party beneficiary, despite language in the contract explicitly disclaiming rights for the insured's designee.195 The opinion lists several other cases that employed the same test.196 The test states that the third party has a right to sue as a third party beneficiary if the parties intended that "the promisor should assume a direct obligation to the third party beneficiary."197 Neither this opinion, nor prior opinions, provide an explanation for this rule.